-Lets start off with the mental health of elephants; which must have an influence on their physical health.
-One of the signs of their mental health is very obvious for anyone to see; some elephants display a rocking, swaying motion - so-called weaving.
+Let's start off with the mental health of elephants; which must have an influence on their physical health.
+One of the signs of their mental health is very obvious for anyone to see; some elephants display a rocking, swaying motion: Weaving.
 Animals in the wild are active day and night looking for food and water; in captivity they get bored and start a monotonous movement like pacing or swinging their head.
 Lions, tigers and large cats in cages behave the same: they start pacing back and forth in their small cages to vent energy and frustration.
 Asian zoos are quite backward and usually have very small cages for animals; for example the Yogyakarta zoo has a tiger in a space the size of a garage.
 The poor tiger stuck in there hasn't even the space to pace up and down.
-If you are an animal lover you should avoid going to Asian zoos at all cost, or suffer a shock at seeing the caged large animals.
+If you are an animal lover you should probably avoid visiting Asian zoos.

 A large, majestic bull elephant.

 The riddle ... a rumble in the jungle?